yintzuyuan/python-sdk/examples/clients/simple-auth-client/README.md

 # Simple Auth Client Example

-A demonstration of how to use the MCP Python SDK with OAuth authentication over streamable HTTP transport.
+A demonstration of how to use the MCP Python SDK with OAuth authentication over streamable HTTP or SSE transport.

 ## Features

 - OAuth 2.0 authentication with PKCE
-- Streamable HTTP transport
+- Support for both StreamableHTTP and SSE transports
 - Interactive command-line interface

 ## Installation